stanfordnlp/dspy/docs/docs/index.md

 # _Programming_—not prompting—_LMs_

 DSPy is the open-source framework for _programming—rather than prompting—language models_.
-It allows you to build modular AI systems and to iterate fast.
-It provides abstractions and algorithms for **optimizing the prompts and weights** in any LM program you're building, from simple classifiers to sophisticated RAG pipelines and Agent loops.
+It allows you to iterate fast on **building modular AI systems** and provides algorithms for **optimizing their prompts and weights**, whether you're building a simple classifier, a sophisticated RAG pipeline, or an Agent loops.

 DSPy stands for Declarative Self-improving Python.
 Instead of writing brittle prompts for a specific LM, you write compositional _Python code_ and use DSPy's tools to **teach your LM to deliver high-quality outputs**.
 This [lecture](https://www.youtube.com/watch?v=JEMYuzrKLUw) is a good conceptual introduction.
 Meet the community, seek help, or start contributing via our [GitHub repo](https://github.com/stanfordnlp/dspy) and [Discord server](https://discord.gg/XCGy2WDCQB).